-- "Issuer derivatives" are securities issued by the issuer.
+- "Issuer derivatives" are derivatives issued by the issuer.
 Issuer derivatives would include options, warrants, rights and special warrants issued by an issuer.
-The issuer designates these securities in its issuer profile supplement. - "Third party derivatives" are securities offered by someone other than the issuer.
+The issuer designates these derivatives in its issuer profile supplement. - Third party derivatives" are derivatives offered by someone other than the issuer.
 The price of third party derivatives is based on an underlying interest (such as common shares) issued by the issuer as the underlying security.
 Third party derivatives include exchange-traded options or over-the-counter options.
 Please refer to the derivatives section in the online help on SEDI for additional information about derivatives reporting.
-The insider, not the issuer, must define these securities in the insider profile.
+See also CSA Staff Notice 55-312 Insider Reporting Guidelines for Certain Derivative Transactions (Equity Monetization).
+The insider, not the issuer, must define these derivatives in the insider profile.

 4.3.2.2 What derivatives do I need to report on SEDI?
+[Revised August 19, 2005]

-SEDI does not change existing insider reporting requirements; it only prescribes the content of the reports and the manner in which they must be filed if there is a filing obligation.
+SEDI does not change existing insider reporting requirements under applicable securities legislation; it only prescribes the content of the reports and the manner in which they must be filed if there is a filing obligation.
 You need to report any such transactions involving issuer derivatives or third party derivatives.
 SEDI provides further clarification for the reporting of derivative transactions by its ability to provide specific fields for completion.